parkrrrr/bdio/README.md

 [NEO Core Starter Kit](https://www.friendlyarm.com/index.php?route=product/product&path=85&product_id=215), which comes with the debugging module, additional USB ports, and support for an M.2 2242 SSD.
 Note, however, that the Micro USB connector on the shield board does not support the required USB host functionality, so you will need to use the one on the NanoPi NEO Core board.
-Depending on the USB Micro-B cable you use, the GPIO pins on the shield board may interfere somewhat with using that connector.
+Depending on the USB Micro-B cable you use, the GPIO pins on the shield board may interfere with using that connector.
 You may need to lift the Core board off of its mating pins somewhat, or desolder and remove the GPIO connector from the shield board, as this project does not use it.